callumacrae/lynx.io/README.md

 ## Installation

-To install the lynx.io source locally, create config.php and install the dependencies using composer by running the following commands:
+To install the lynx.io site locally, create config.php and install the dependencies using composer by running the following commands:

 ```
 cp config.sample.php config.php